Welcome.

 I am Professor of Machine Learning in the Gatsby Computational Neuroscience Unit at University College London.

 In the past, I was a PhD student of Joachim M. Buhmann at ETH Zurich, a postdoc with Zoubin Ghahramani at the University of Cambridge, and Assistant and Associate Professor in the Department of Statistics at Columbia University.
-I was visiting faculty at the Isaac Newton Institute in Fall '16, in the Theory Group at Microsoft Research New England in Spring '19, and will spend Fall '22 at UC Berkeley.
+I have spent sabbaticals at the Isaac Newton Institute, in the Theory Group at Microsoft Research New England, and at UC Berkeley.

 Research group